2026-05-25 · 9 min read

 Can I use Supabase without knowing how to code?

 Yes - Supabase offers a visual dashboard that lets non-developers create databases, manage users, and configure storage without writing a single line of code.
 The built-in table editor works like a spreadsheet, making data management accessible to business owners and operators.
-For more advanced automation, tools like n8n or Zapier connect directly to Supabase through its REST API without requiring developer knowledge.
+For more advanced automation, tools like n8n 1.80 or Zapier connect directly to Supabase through its REST API without requiring developer knowledge - as of May 2026, the n8n Supabase node supports all core operations including upsert and real-time triggers.

 How much does Supabase cost for a small business?

 Supabase offers a free tier that includes 500 MB of database storage, 1 GB of file storage, and up to 50,000 monthly active users - more than enough to launch a real product.
 The Pro plan starts at $25 per month and adds 8 GB of database storage, daily backups, and priority support.
-For most non-developer founders building their first AI-powered product, the free tier is a practical starting point that requires zero upfront investment.
+For most non-developer founders building their first AI-powered product, the free tier is a practical starting point that requires zero upfront investment, and the Pro plan remains cheaper than assembling equivalent infrastructure from separate services like Auth0, PlanetScale, and S3.

 What is the difference between Supabase and Firebase?

 Supabase is an open-source alternative to Firebase built on PostgreSQL, meaning your data lives in a structured relational database you fully own and can export at any time.
 Firebase uses a NoSQL document model that is faster to prototype but harder to query for complex business logic.
-From a non-developer perspective, Supabase wins on transparency and long-term data portability - two factors that matter when you are building a business asset rather than a throwaway project.
+From a non-developer perspective, Supabase wins on transparency and long-term data portability - two factors that matter when you are building a business asset rather than a throwaway project, and the open-source nature means you can self-host if pricing or vendor policy changes.

 Is Supabase secure enough for storing customer data?

 Supabase is SOC 2 Type 2 compliant and encrypts data at rest and in transit by default, meeting the baseline security requirements for most small and mid-size businesses.
-Its Row Level Security feature lets you define exactly which user can read or write which record - without touching backend code.
-For regulated industries like healthcare or finance, additional configuration is needed, but for standard SaaS products and AI tools, Supabase provides enterprise-grade security out of the box.
+Its Row Level Security feature lets you define exactly which user can read or write which record without touching backend code.
+For regulated industries like healthcare or finance, additional configuration is needed, but for standard SaaS products and AI tools, Supabase provides enterprise-grade security out of the box - and the compliance documentation is publicly available for due diligence reviews.